Family law includes the most important areas of your life, your relationships with your spouse, intimate partner, children and extended family.

 We appear regularly in tribal courts throughout western Washington.
 We have particular expertise in areas of Indian law that intersect with areas of family law, for example, custody of Indian children and the Indian Child Welfare Act.

 Mr. Lewis received his B.A. in literary studies, cum laude, with honors, from Middlebury College, Vermont, his M.S. in journalism from the Graduate School of Journalism at Columbia University in New York, and his J.D. from the University of Washington.
 During law school, he was on law review and published two law review articles, one of which took first place in the annual writing competition sponsored by the American Indian Law Review.

 Mr. Lewis is a father and a native son.
 Mr. Lewis grew up on Bainbridge Island.
 He spent most of his twenties in Vermont, Alaska, Maine, New York, and Idaho before finally settling down back in Seattle.
 During those years, he was engaged primarily in commercial fishing, commercial diving, and journalism.
-In his spare time, he enjoys skiing, rock climbing, and mountaineering in the North Cascades
+In his spare time, he enjoys skiing, rock climbing, and mountaineering in the North Cascades and beyond.

 Easy To Find & Convenient Hours